code-warrior/git-workshop/git-workshop.md

 # What is Git?

-Git is a free, open-source, **distributed version control system**.
+Git is a free, open-source, **distributed version control system**, or DVCS.
 It’s a content tracker.

 * **Distributed** means no one node is more important than any another; all nodes have exact clones of the repository
 * **Version control** means you control what code and which assets goes into versions of your project